 When providing financing, a lender may impose restrictions on us that affect our distribution and operating policies and our ability to obtain additional loans.
 Loan documents we enter into may contain covenants that limit our ability to further mortgage or dispose of the property or discontinue insurance coverage.
 In addition, loan documents may limit our ability to enter into or terminate certain operating or lease agreements related to the property.
-These or other limitations may adversely affect our flexibility and our ability to make distributions to you and the value of your investment.
+These or other limitations may adversely affect the value of your investment and our flexibility and ability to make distributions to you.